-Applicants must be Indian citizens, resident, and pursuing their academic careers, in India.
-They must have a doctorate and be under 45.
+Applicants must be Indian citizens, resident and pursuing their academic careers in India.
+They must have a doctorate and be under 45 at the time of application.
+Anyone who has received a CWIT grant in the past 5 years would not be eligible.

 The CWIT Fellow has a private office in the Institute, with all the usual research facilities, and is a member of IASH’s lively research community.
 They will be expected to play a full part in the activities of the Institute, as well as working closely with colleagues in the Centre for South Asian Studies, and to give one seminar at IASH and one at the Centre on his/her current research work during their tenure.